Cultures are like languages or writing systems, not like biological species.

 Rabindranath Tagore, ‘Nationalism in India’ (1917), Indian Philosophy in English, eds.
 N. Bhushan and J. L. Garfield (New York: Oxford University Press, 2011), 23, 33.
 I have cited this collection because it provides a valuable larger context for Tagore’s well-known lecture.

 ——-., ‘Satyer Ahaban’ (‘The Call of Truth’), Rabindra Rachanabali, 12 (Kolkata: Bishwabhatari, 1991), 585.
 For a different translation and interpretation, see Ashish Nandy, Illegitimacy of Nationalism (Delhi: Oxford University Press, 1994), 81.
 Nandy reads this as an articulation of Tagore’s ‘universalism’, whereas I take it to be an expression of his commitment to the intercultural.
 I am grateful to Rosinka Chaudhuri her advice on this translation.

 ——-., The Religion of Man (New York: Macmillan, 1931).
 This started out as Tagore’s contribution to the Hibbert Lecture series, which he delivered at Harris Manchester College in Oxford in 1930.

 ——-., Selected Writings on Literature and Language, eds.
 Sisir Kumar Das and Sukanta Chaudhuri (New Delhi: Oxford University Press, 2001).
 The essay on ‘The Bengali of Maktabs and Madrasas’ is translated by Tista Bagchi.

-Tully, J., Strange Multiplicity: Constitutionalism in the age of diversity (Cambridge: Cambridge University Press, 1995).
+Tully, J., Strange Multiplicity: Constitutionalism in an age of diversity (Cambridge: Cambridge University Press, 1995).